mkredzel/simple-e-commerce-website/README.md

 This is a sample application that demonstrates an E-commerce website.

-The application loads products a MongoDB database and displays them.
+The application loads products from MongoDB database and displays them.